vmware-archive/paving-concourse/README.md

     - an environment name of your choosing
     - the target GCP project id
-    - the name of the hosted zone created above, and
+    - the name of the hosted zone created above
-    - the contents of a GCP service account key
+    - and a JSON-encoded GCP service account key

 1. Initialize terraform